cavalab/cavalab.github.io/_members/lett-elle.md

 author: elle
 ---

-Elle Lett, PhD, MA, MBiostat is a Black, transgender woman, statistician-epidemiologist and physician-in training.
+Elle Lett is a Black, transgender woman, statistician-epidemiologist and physician-in training.
 Through her work, she applies the theories and principles of Black Feminism to understanding the health impacts of systemic racism, transphobia, and other forms of discrimination on oppressed groups in the United States.
 She holds a PhD in Epidemiology from the University of Pennsylvania, master’s degrees in Statistics and Biostatistics from The Wharton School and Duke University, respectively, and a bachelor’s degree in Molecular and Cellular Biology from Harvard College.
 To date, her work has focused on intersectional approaches to transgender health and the health impacts of state-sanctioned violence and other forms of systemic racism.